griffio/griffio.github.io/knowledgebase.md

 Prove ability can work remote and stay sane
 What is my threshold for productivity?
 Totally remote, Commute some of the week?
 Commute nearer?

+Create a new chat channel for a specific client - everyone involved jumps in.

 #### Co-located

 Part of growing problem.
 Adding to congestion